Why reproducibility matters for AI-assisted research

 Norms around AI disclosure in research are evolving rapidly.
 Many journals now require disclosure of AI-assisted work.
 Having an archived export of the actual conversation gives you:

-- A concrete artifact to reference in methodology sections
+- A concrete artifact to reference in methodology sections - not just “ChatGPT was used,” but a link or supplementary file showing exactly what was generated

 - A record of what specifically was AI-generated vs. human-synthesized